-Research is conducted on and with the quantum computer “IBM Q System One”, which was installed in Ehningen, Baden-Württemberg, exclusively for the Fraunhofer-Gesellschaft and its partners.
+Research is conducted on and with the quantum computer “IBM Quantum System One”, which was installed in Ehningen, Baden-Württemberg, exclusively for the Fraunhofer-Gesellschaft and its partners.
 Six Fraunhofer Institutes are collaborating on the six projects, along with 16 other university, college and non-university institutes from the state as well as about 40 associated cooperate partners from Baden-Württemberg and Germany.

 “In the competence network and the joint projects, we conduct application-oriented research and development in close cooperation with partners from politics, research and industry in the important future field of quantum computing, which offers great development opportunities in many markets such as information technology, security technology, chemistry, finance and logistics.
 Our goal is to bring this technology to market maturity”, explains Prof. Dr. Dr. Oliver Ambacher, Director of Fraunhofer IAF in Freiburg and Spokesperson of the Fraunhofer Competence Network Quantum Computing.